 NIROR (R£m): the total contribution of identified Non-Intervention Risk Changes on NROOR for each Risk Sub-Category.
 This figure could be positive or negative depending on the net impact of the Non-Intervention Risk Changes.

-CIOOR (R£m): the Network Risk Outputs from projects that, in the licensee’s view, meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects, where these are relevant to the particular Risk Sub-Category.
+CIOOR (R£m): the Network Risk Outputs from delivery elements that, in the licensee’s view, meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, where these are relevant to the particular Risk Sub-Category.
 CIOOR is positive in the case of Over-Delivery and negative in the case of Under-Delivery.

+The licensee is also advised to include the breakdown of these values by project, specifically the ONRO attributable to each project, its associated costs, and the contribution of identified Non-Intervention Risk Changes.
+Individual projects that the licensee considers qualify for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery should be specifically indicated.

 The licensee is also advised to include in the NARM Closeout Report their view of the value of the following term for each Risk Sub-Category (units in parentheses):

-CIXOR (£m): any additionally incurred NARM related costs or unspent allowances associated with projects that meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects where these are relevant to the particular Risk Sub-Category.
-CIXOR is positive in the case of Over-Delivery and negative in the case of Under-Delivery.
+CIXOR (£m): any additionally incurred NARM related costs or unspent allowances associated with delivery elements that meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery where these are relevant to the particular Risk Sub-Category..

 In addition, in its NARM Close Out Report the licensee must provide justification cases for any portions of Over-Delivery or Under-Delivery against Baseline Network Risk Outputs that the licensee considers to be justified.
 This is addressed in further detail in Chapter 8.